michaelmob/django-semanticui-forms/README.md

 #### Starting Off
-1. Install SemanticUIForms
+1. Install this repository with Git
+2. Add `semanticuiforms` to your `INSTALLED_APPS`.
-2. Load the templatetags into your template `{% load semanticui %}`
+3. Load the templatetags into your template `{% load semanticui %}`

 #### Template Tag
 To render a form, it's as simple as `{% render_form my_form %}`